Malta in the Eurovision Song Contest 2011: Promotion

 Glen Vella made several appearances across Europe to specifically promote "One Life" as the Maltese Eurovision entry.
 On 2 March, Vella performed during the Greek Eurovision national final.
 On 5 March, he performed during the Portuguese Eurovision national final.
-Glen Vella also completed promotional activities in Italy and Armenia where he performed during the Top of the Pops Italy on 26 March and the National Music Awards on 27 March, respectively.
+Glen Vella also completed promotional activities in Italy and Armenia where he performed during Top of the Pops Italy on 26 March and the National Music Awards on 27 March, respectively.
 On 14 April, Vella performed during the Eurovision in Concert event which was held at the Club Air venue in Amsterdam, Netherlands and hosted by Cornald Maas, Esther Hart and Sascha Korf.
 On 17 April, Vella performed during the London Eurovision Party, which was held at the Shadow Lounge venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.

 At Eurovision

 The Eurovision Song Contest 2011 took place at the Esprit Arena in Düsseldorf, Germany and consisted of two semi-finals on 10 and 12 May, and the final of 14 May 2011.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2011, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Malta was placed into the first semi-final, to be held on 10 May 2011, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 15 March 2011 and Malta was set to perform in position 11, following the entry from Finland and before the entry from San Marino.

 The two semi-finals and the final were broadcast in Malta on TVM with commentary by Eileen Montesin.
 The Maltese spokesperson, who announced the Maltese votes during the final, was Kelly Schembri.